-We collect your personal information from a sign-up form on the Warwickshire Rural Watch website.
+We collect your personal information from a sign-up form on the Warwickshire Rural Watch website or the Warwickshire Business Watch website respectively.
 Users who complete the form are emailed a link to complete the sign-up as part of a two-step verification process, to ensure that they understand that they are subscribing to our email newsletter and to prevent malicious use.